iampavangandhi/TheNodeCourse/03 Expressjs/Assignment/README.md

 # Self-Evaluating Assignment 2 (Week 3)

-Note this is a compulsory assignment and you guys will be marked based on this assignment
+Note: This is a **Compulsory Assignment** and you guys will be marked based on this assignment.

 ## Task